MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Configure your environment to remove firewall and forward proxy chaining, connecting two or more proxy servers to navigate to the intended page, and other external factors that can cause slowness in the login process.
     1. Identify if proxy chaining is occurring in your environment
     1. Remove additional forward proxies where possible
-1. Turn off nonce-handling for your apps that do not use nonce.
+1. Turn off nonce-handling for your apps that don't use nonce.

 1. > [!NOTE]
    > Some apps use a nonce hash during authentication to prevent replay attacks.
 By default, Defender for Cloud Apps assumes an app uses a nonce.
 If the app you are working with does not use nonce, you can disable nonce-handling for this app in Defender for Cloud Apps.